antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 <script src="https://gist.github.com/staceyhaffner/96ed50b66ea27cc14ac2.js"></script>

-You need to use the concrete implementation classes, such as [AesCng](https://msdn.microsoft.com/library/system.security.cryptography.aescng.aspx) to use this new capability, as opposed to the more common factory approach, such asa [Aes.Create()](https://msdn.microsoft.com/library/bb337875.aspx).
+You need to use the concrete implementation classes, such as [AesCng](https://msdn.microsoft.com/library/system.security.cryptography.aescng.aspx) to use this new capability, as opposed to the more common factory approach, [Aes.Create()](https://msdn.microsoft.com/library/bb337875.aspx).
 This requirement is due to key names and key providers being implementation-specific

 Persisted-key symmetric encryption has been added for the AES and 3DES algorithms, in the [AesCng](https://msdn.microsoft.com/library/system.security.cryptography.aescng.aspx) [TripleDESCng](https://msdn.microsoft.com/en-us/library/system.security.cryptography.tripledescng.aspx) classes, respectively.